ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/security/common-errors-and-faq.markdown

 Yes.

-1. The [Customers Portal](https://customers.ravendb.net) allows you to easily edit DNS records which are associated with your license.
+1. The [Customers Portal](https://customers.ravendb.net) allows you to easily edit DNS records that are associated with your license.
 2. You can run the setup wizard again.

 If you supply different IP addresses then the wizard will update the DNS records of your domain.